Fixed Asset Management and Compliance Training Course

 Requirements

-- Basic understanding of accounting principles
+- Foundational understanding of accounting principles.

-- Familiarity with financial reporting and regulatory compliance
+- Familiarity with financial reporting and regulatory compliance frameworks.

-- No prior experience with fixed asset management is required
+- No prior experience with fixed asset management is required.

 Audience

-- Asset management personnel
+- Asset management personnel.

-- Accounting and finance professionals
+- Accounting and finance professionals.

-- Internal auditors and compliance officers
+- Internal auditors and compliance officers.

-- Procurement and operations managers
+- Procurement and operations managers.

 Open Training Courses require 5+ participants.